FelixHohne/phylo-lib/README.md

 - Displaying phylogenetic trees in ASCII format
 - Parsing DNA base pair sequences from FASTA files
 - Construction of phylogenetic trees from DNA sequences using Needleman-Wunsch for pairwise alignment and UPGMA to construct rooted phylogenetic trees
+- Outputting the constructed phylogenetic trees in the form of XML-format files to support compatibility with other biocomputational programs

 ___
 ### Simple Examples